Nageswar-Sahoo/Computer-Vision-Project/capstrone_2/README.md

  </table>

-Converting dataset into COCO dataset format
+Converting concrete dataset into COCO dataset format
 -------------------------------------------
 As the given dataset does not have annotated data from the mask image we have generated the bounding coordinate .
 We have used skimage module label, regionprops, find_contours to get the required bounding box